Dale Dye

-Dale Adam Dye Jr. (born October 8, 1944) is an American actor, technical advisor, radio personality and writer.
+Dale Adam Dye Jr. (born October 8, 1944) is an American actor, technical advisor, radio host and writer.
 A decorated Marine veteran of the Vietnam War, Dye is the founder and head of Warriors, Inc., a technical advisory company specializing in portraying realistic military action in Hollywood films.
 Dye has also offered his expertise to television, such as the HBO miniseries Band of Brothers and The Pacific, the Apple TV+ miniseries Masters of the Air, and video games, including the Medal of Honor series.

-Early life and education
+Early life

 Dye was born on October 8, 1944, in Cape Girardeau, Missouri, to Dale Adam and Della Grace (née Koehler) Dye.
-His father was a liquor salesman in and around St. Louis and took Dale with him as he visited working-class taverns.
-There he heard war stories from World War II veterans.
-One particular story about man-to-man fighting told by a Marine who said he had fought in the Pacific Theater piqued Dale's attention.
-He looked up the Battle of Iwo Jima that night and made up his mind to join the U.S. Marines.
-Dye was educated at St. Joseph's Military Academy in Chicago and the Missouri Military Academy in Mexico, Missouri.
+Dye's father was a liquor salesman in the St. Louis area, and Dale accompanied him to working-class taverns where he heard stories from World War II veterans.
+One story from a Marine about man-to-man fighting in the Pacific Theater piqued Dye's attention, and after reading about the Battle of Iwo Jima, he resolved one day to join the United States Marine Corps.
+After graduating from the Missouri Military Academy, Dye failed the extrance exam for the United States Naval Academy three times, and enlisted in the United States Marine Corps in January 1964.